 There are a lot of misconceptions around negative numbers (see this post) and I sometimes wonder if this is down to confusion caused by the language we use when describing a number that is below zero.
 I know some maths teachers interchange between calling something negative or minus depending on the situation or the mood they are in.
 Outside […]

 In order for us teachers to look after the wellbeing of our students, it is imperative that we first look at ourselves.
 With excessive workloads and pressure becoming the norm, it is no wonder that 67% of teachers claim that their job has adversely impacted their mental or physical health.
-The summer holidays is the perfect time to […]
+It is better to consult […]

 This review is for Sumaze! which is a problem solving app developed by both MEI and Sigma Network.

 A review of Create A Test.
 A tool that is designed to take the pain out of creating maths assessments.